The Mad Doctor

 that common sense can't cure.
 "There's something weird and wrong with that

 Sebastian," he says.
-In spite of Dr. Sebastian's "weirdness," he manages to
+In spite of the "weirdness," Dr.

 help Linda confront the childhood event that was causing her depression.